davestewart/alias-hq/README.md

 Note that:

 - You can specify a `baseUrl` if files are in subfolders
-- The format supports multiple paths, but at this time, Alias HQ uses only the first one
+- The format supports multiple paths (currently Jest is the only conversion format to utilse this)
 - You may add **non-TypeScript** paths (such as assets) here; TypeScript will ignore them but Alias HQ will use them
 - You don't *have* to use a `@` character, but the convention is to use one